GaloisInc/grift/README.md

 type system to conditionally support the floating point registers (this is the only extension for which there is additional state that we are supporting).

+Coming soon: configuration argument or file that lets you configure the GRIFT simulator to a particular RISC-V instance: RV32IM, RV64IMAFD, etc. Ultimately, we will support all configuration options in this manner.

 Other information
 ===